Document Authentication for use in China

 - Please include one copy of service request confirmation with the documents you ship to us and keep one copy for your record.

 STEP 7 - Send the Application Package to VisaRite Service

 Put all following items together in one package

 - The original notarized and authenticated document, and a photo copy of each single page.
 You may fold page when making copies.
 Do not unstaple, or it will invalidate the document.

 - One clearly and completely filled "Application Form for Authentication".

 - Copy of the passport or photo ID of the applicant.

 - In cases of commercial authentication, a copy of the company's license or proof of good standing of the company are required.

-- Check or money order payable to VisaRite Service to cover the total cost.
+- Check or money order payable to VisaRite Service to cover the total cost or online payment confirmation.